Archaeology – the scientific study of the physical evidence of past human cultures.

 Significant cave – information on classifying caves for their significance is provided in RISC (2003).

-Silt/Sediment trap – a device for trapping or otherwise preventing silt or sediment from entering a stream (e.g., silt fence, filter fabric).
+Silt/Sediment trap – a device for trapping or otherwise preventing silt or sediment from entering a stream (for example, silt fence, filter fabric).

 Sinkhole – a topographically closed karst depression, wider at the rim than it is deep; commonly of a circular or elliptical shape with a flat or funnel-shaped bottom.